ahmadshaqqou/Knight-Hacks-2025/backend/README.md

 - Python 3.8 or higher
 - pip (Python package manager)
 - A Google Cloud Platform account with OAuth 2.0 credentials
+- you are in the root backend directory

 ### Installation